 You can use SDK as a core of your DRM video files system.

-The trial version overlays a nag-screen over the video window.
+The trial version displays a watermark on the video window.